KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ## Buttons

-A svg file has to be provided for each button.
+An svg file has to be provided for each button.
 If the theme does not provide a file for a button type the engine will not include that button, so the decoration will miss it.
 There is no fallback to a default theme.
 The buttons are rendered using Plasma's FrameSvg just like the decoration.

 Each button has to provide the `center` element.